 All voters who register to vote in Texas must provide a Texas driver’s license number or personal identification number issued by the Texas Department of Public Safety.
 If you don’t have such a number, simply provide the last four digits of your social security number.
 If you don’t have a social security number, you need to state that fact.

-You may fill out a voter registration application form online, print it, sign it, and mail it in to the voter registrar in your county of residence.
+There is no fully online procedure for registering to vote in Texas.
+You may print a voter registration application form online that can be mailed in to the voter registrar in your county of residence.
 On this application you may provide your Texas driver's license number, personal identification number, or the last four digits of your social security number.

 If you cannot meet any of the above requirements, you may sign an affidavit and cast a provisional ballot subject to verification of your eligibility to vote.